YounessBerkia/WattWise/CONTRIBUTING.md

 6. **Push** to your fork
 7. **Open a Pull Request**

 I'll review it.
 Might ask for changes.
-That's normal.

 ---